The Nebraska Coalition For Peer Delivered Services

 Wellbeing Initiatives has been awarded a grant through SAMHSA to develop The Nebraska Coalition for Peer Delivered Services (NCPDS).
 The NCPDS connects individuals and organizations providing peer services across the state in an effort to build the capacity and sustainability of peer efforts in Nebraska.
 The NCPDS embraces the challenges of uniting largely rural communities to provide access to training, networking opportunities, and technical assistance to peer-led and provider groups seeking to integrate Peer Delivered Services into their recovery approach.

-Our goal is to promote Consumers and Peer Support Specialists engagement with Providers, peer-led groups and organizations, as well as with state-level Consumer Affairs.
+Our goal is to promote Consumers and Peer Support Specialists engagement with Providers, peer-led groups and organizations, and state-level Consumer Affairs.
 Peers and Providers across Nebraska will have increased access to the support and resources needed to establish quality peer programming, stimulating expansion of Peer Delivered Services in Nebraska.

-Danielle is a Certified Peer Support and Wellness Specialist and is the Project Director of the Nebraska Coalition for Peer Delivered Services.
-She has shared lived experience with substance use, mental health, and homelessness.
+Danielle is the Chief Visionary Officer of Wellbeing Initiative, Inc. and is the Project Director of the Nebraska Coalition for Peer Delivered Services.
+She is the co-author of Peeriodical Nebraska Peer Support Curriculum which supports the training and education of Peer Support Specialists across Nebraska.
 Danielle is a certified facilitator in Advance level WRAP (Wellness Recovery Action Plan), WHAM (Whole Health Action Management) and SMART Recovery (Self-Management and Recovery Training).
+Danielle serves as the Chair of the Mental Health Advisory Committee for the state of Nebraska and the Chair of the Consumer Family Advisory Committee for Region V Systems.
 She is a strong advocate and has unlimited passion for the peer support movement in Nebraska.
 Danielle strives to bring hope to people in recovery and supports a sense of belonging for peers within the community.
-Her primary goals are to empower, connect, and provide education for all peers in the state of Nebraska.
+Her primary goals are to empower, connect, advocate, and provide education for all peers in the state of Nebraska.
 When Danielle is not working, she focuses on her own personal wellness and spending time with her family.